DiscoverAtlanta.com homepage

 The family that putts together has a fun Mother’s Day at PuttShack.
 (Photo courtesy of PuttShack)

 Game on.
-Round up the family and head over to Puttshack, Fowling Warehouse, Five Iron Golf, Flight Club, Your 3rd Spot, the Roof at Ponce City Market, Painted Duck or Painted Pin for some family fun that all can play and enjoy.
+Round up the family and head over to Puttshack, Five Iron Golf, Flight Club, Your 3rd Spot, the Roof at Ponce City Market, Painted Duck or Painted Pin for some family fun that all can play and enjoy.
 And don’t forget: on Mother’s Day, Mom wins.

 Check more places to chill out.